stadium-software/repeater-datagrid/README.md

 ## StadiumFilterData Database
 1. Use the instructions from [this repo](https://github.com/stadium-software/samples-database) to setup the database and DataGrid for this sample
+2. To increase the records in the database, run the SQL scripts contained in the zip file in the [database](/database) folder in this repo

 ## Connector
 Set up your connector to your datasource as you normally would or change the sample connectors to connect to your "StadiumFilterData" database.